-MPs who are members of the Law Society of Kenya (LSK) have also secured exemption for themselves from the requirements of the LSK's continuing legal education programme.179 Such abuse of the power to make law also undermines the rule of law, since it creates two sets of laws that apply to the powerful and the powerless, which cannot be justified in principle.
+MPs who are members of the Law Society of Kenya (LSK) have also secured exemption for themselves from the requirements of the LSK's continuing legal education programme.
+Such abuse of the power to make law also undermines the rule of law, since it creates two sets of laws that apply to the powerful and the powerless, which cannot be justified in principle.

 Since 1999, Parliament has enacted two laws that give MPs executive powers.
-These laws are the Kenya Roads Board (KRB) Act^{180} and the Constituency Development Fund (CDF) $Act.^{181}$
+These laws are the Kenya Roads Board (KRB) Act180 and the Constituency Development Fund (CDF) Act.181

-The KRB Act establishes a Kenya Roads Board to oversee the maintenance, rehabilitation and development of roads.182 More specifically for present purposes, the KRB Act establishes a district roads committee (DRC) for every district183 and provides that all the MPs from the district are members of this agency of government.184 Shortly after this law was enacted, one John Harun Mwau moved to court to challenge its constitutionality in the case of Republic v.
-Kenya Roads Board ex parte John Harun Mwau.185 The applicant sought the judicial review order of prohibition to stop the implementation of the KRB Act and a declaration that it is unconstitutional on the grounds, among others, that 'it confers executive powers on legislators contrary to the doctrine of separation of powers and that it is unconstitutional for the legislators to enact and enforce the laws'.186
+The KRB Act establishes a Kenya Roads Board to oversee the maintenance, rehabilitation and development of roads.
+More specifically for present purposes, the KRB Act establishes a district roads committee (DRC) for every district.
+Shortly after this law was enacted, one John Harun Mwau moved to court to challenge its constitutionality in the case of Republic v.
+Kenya Roads Board ex parte John Harun Mwau.
+The applicant sought the judicial review order of prohibition to stop the implementation of the KRB Act and a declaration that it is unconstitutional on the grounds, among others, that 'it confers executive powers on legislators contrary to the doctrine of separation of powers and that it is unconstitutional for the legislators to enact and enforce the laws'.
+186

-The court obliged, observing that 'it would be against the constitutional principle of separation of powers for members of Parliament to take part in actual spending, then submit their annual estimates to themselves in Parliament for approval, then query themselves through the Public Accounts Committee or the Public Investment Committee'.187 However, Parliament
+The court obliged, observing that 'it would be against the constitutional principle of separation of powers for members of Parliament to take part in actual spending, then submit their annual estimates to themselves in Parliament for approval, then query themselves through the Public Accounts Committee or the Public Investment Committee'.
+However, Parliament